DHRI-Curriculum/intro-python-workshop/lessons.md

 So far, you've interacted with Python one line at a time in the REPL.
 This is what we call the Interactive Mode, which is like a playground for experimenting and exploring different Python expressions,  like `2 + 2` or `type("some stuff")`.
 The code that we write in the REPL is not saved after you exit, which means that this space is for running Python expressions and *not* for writing longer programs.

 For the rest of this session, we're going to expand beyond the REPL to write and execute longer programs.
-To do this, we will begin to work with text editor, where we write out longer Python scripts, and run those scripts from the terminal.
+To do this, we will begin to work with a text editor, where we write out longer Python scripts, and run those scripts from the terminal.

 This is a big move, so let's take it slow.
 The major change is that we will be working across two spaces, the terminal and the text editor, rather than just the terminal alone.
 We will be writing our scripts into the text editor, and using the terminal to run those scripts.